schappim/markdown2richtext/README.md

-# Markdown to Rich Clipboard (markdown2richtext.rb)
+# Markdown to Rich Text Clipboard (markdown2richtext.rb)

 Copy your Markdown content as rich-formatted text directly to your macOS clipboard with a single command.